Massive quiescent galaxies at $z\sim3$: a comparison of selection, stellar population and structural properties with simulation predictions: High-redshift quiescent galaxies in simulations and observations

 \subsubsection{Magneticum Pathfinder}

 The Magneticum Pathfinder\footnote{www.magneticum.org} simulations are a suite of fully hydrodynamical cosmological simulations, covering different box volumes and resolutions \citep[see][]{Hirschmann_2014_magneticum_black_hole_growth, Teklu_2015_magneticum_angular_momentum_galaxy_dynamics}.
 Here, we use the Magneticum Pathfinder simulation box 3 (hereafter \mthree) with the highest available resolution \citep[][]{Steinborn_2016_box3}.
 The simulated box has a comoving side length of $\SI{128}{Mpc/h}$ containing initially $2\times 1536^3$ particles (dark matter and gas) with a resolution of $m_{\mathrm{DM}}=3.6\times 10^7\,\Msun$ and $m_{\mathrm{gas}}=7.3\times 10^6\,\Msun$ with each gas particle spawning up to 4 stellar particles, resulting in an average particle mass of $\approx 1.8\times10^6\,\Msun$.
 The comoving softening length for stellar particles is $\estar=\SI{0.7}{kpc/h}$.
 A WMAP7 $\Lambda$CDM cosmology \citep{Komatsu_2011_wmap7} is used for the simulation with $\sigma_8= 0.809, \mathrm{h}=0.704, \omegalambda=0.728, \omegamatter=0.272$ and $\omegabaryon= 0.045$. \mthree\ provides a refined black hole accretion and \ac{agn} feedback model with respect to the implementation from \cite{Springel_2005_GADGET2} that results in a better agreement with the observed black hole mass - stellar mass relation due to faster black hole growth at higher redshifts.
-The stronger feedback is able to suppress star formation in galaxies earlier, leading to more quenched galaxies at higher redshift in agreement with observations.
 For further details we refer to \cite{Steinborn_2015}.